led/aoc-2019-day1/README.md

-#Advent of Code 2019 - Day 1
+# Advent of Code 2019 - Day 1

 ## Quickstart
-Assumes that you have shadow-cljs and clj-kondo installed.
+Assumes that you have node, shadow-cljs and clj-kondo installed.

 Run tests: `make test`
 Run the solution: `make run`